 Dancing Ballerina Milk Sea Salt Caramel Truffles, 245g: £27, Charbonnel & Walker

-The ribbon unties to reveal the dancing fairies on the box, beautifully designed with gold detail on a deep green background – a keepsake box for a little girl to keep her treasures in.
+The ribbon untied to reveal the dancing fairies illustrated on the box, which is beautifully designed with gold detail on a deep green background – a keepsake for a little girl to keep her treasures in.

 The lid opened to an excited reception as the sugar-dusted truffle balls, nestled in paper cases, were revealed.
-The truffle features a crisp thick chocolate shell, encasing a creamy soft salted caramel, very sweet, very gooey, very rich and very, very tasty.
+The truffle featured a crisp thick chocolate shell, which encased a creamy soft salted caramel.
+Very sweet, very gooey, very rich and very, very tasty.

-A gift for a sophisticated chocolate lover, this is a grown-up gift from the stable of triple-Michelin-starred chef Alain Ducasse, renowned in particular for his restaurant at The Dorchester in London.
-He has also recently opened his first Le Chocolat Alain Ducasse store in London’s Kings Cross.
+A present for a sophisticated chocolate lover, this is a grownup gift from the stable of triple Michelin-starred chef Alain Ducasse, renowned for his restaurant at The Dorchester in London.
+He has also recently opened his first Le Chocolat Alain Ducasse store in London’s King’s Cross.

 It all looks really good and there is certainly a limited choice on the market when it comes to vegan-friendly chocolate, but this perhaps offers more style than substance.

 Christmas Chocolates Selection Box, 430g: £35, Rococo Chocolates